 In Wisconsin clinic and hospital locations masks are required during all patient interactions.
 In Illinois clinic and hospital locations masks are required in some areas and strongly recommended in others.Learn more

 Expert care from a team of specialists

 Children who have pulmonary hypertension benefit when a team of experts works together to provide their care.
-That’s what we offer through the Pediatric Pulmonary Hypertension Clinic at UW Health.
+That’s what we offer through the UW Health Kids Pulmonary Hypertension Clinic.

-We diagnose, treat and manage your child’s condition and are a resource for you as well.
+We diagnose, treat and manage your child’s condition — and are a resource for parents, too.
 Our goal is to help your child live as fully as possible, with a good quality of life.